Can My Knee Predict the Weather?

 - Compression – Using compression (the “C” in RICE) can help provide support and decrease swelling.

-“Any regular measure that you would otherwise do to relieve your arthritis symptoms can help when your knee — or other joint — is flaring up because of weather changes,” Clark said.
+In short, any regular measure that you would otherwise do to relieve your arthritis symptoms can help when your knee — or other joint — is flaring up because of weather changes.

 If you’re finding that your knee symptoms continue to worsen, or you have more bad days than good, talk to your Summit provider.
 There are other treatments that can help.